 Our Articles of Incorporation and By-laws contain certain provisions which may deter, discourage, or make it difficult for another person or entity to gain control of the Company through a tender offer, merger, proxy contest or similar transaction or series of transactions.
-These provisions may deter a future tender offer or other takeover attempt.
-Some stockholders may believe such an offer to be in their best interest because it may include a premium over the market price of our Common Stock at the time.
-In addition, these provisions may assist current management in retaining its position and place it in a better position to resist changes which some stockholders may want to make if dissatisfied with the conduct of our business.
+These provisions may deter a future tender offer or other takeover attempt which could include a premium over the market price of our Common Stock at the time.
+Such provisions could depress the trading price of our Common Stock.